 It’s hard to find a great fantasy writer that isn’t on Twitter.
 Getting on Twitter and following these guys and gals is a perfect way to pick their brains, and in the meantime, make connections that may help you in your quest to become a fantasy writer (watch out J.K.!)
 I go into more detail about how Twitter is great for fake footballers here, but I think it’s even better for fake football writers!

-7. Have fun!: Early on you are writing for free or a little extra spending money, so have a good time!
-You have to be yourself and if that means writing a bunch of rants about how John Kuhn is the devil’s offspring, then just go ahead and write it!
+8. Have fun!: Early on you are writing for free or a little extra spending money, so have a good time!
+You have to be yourself and if that means writing a bunch of rants about how John Kuhn ruined your marriage, then just go ahead and write it!
 You have to keep it exciting for yourself and even though football is an awesome game that we love, writing about it day after day can sometimes get a little monotonous unless you have fun!
 And if you are having fun, you are probably much more interesting to read.

 So those are a few random thoughts I had about being a fantasy football writer.
-I’ve been doing it for about 8 years now and I’m still having a blast!
-Will I ever be able to make a normal, middle-class wage?
-I don’t know, but that would be cool.
+I’ve been doing it for about 10 years now and I’m still having a blast!
 If this post scared you away from wanting to write about fake football, well, you should be scared away.
 You can write the best fantasy football article ever written and nobody will know or care.
 Write 200 and then you’ll have something.
 This is a long process and takes perseverance.
 You can make a career out of it.
 I know people who have and I hope to be doing the same.
 They inspire me when I get down about writing, so if you want to try this thing out, I’m here to root you on!
 If you want it, go for it!